Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 But when you upgrade, there might be something left over: old RAM.

-So what can you do with your old RAM modules?
+So, what can you do with your old RAM modules?
 Can they be reused?
 Or recycled?
 Should they be thrown in the bin?
-Or can you find a new purpose for old PC memory?
+Here are seven ways you can find a new purpose for old PC memory.

 In most cases, RAM that is removed from a PC or laptop can be reused in an old machine.
 If you take the time to check compatibility with the target device, this should be straightforward.
 You’ll need to take the same anti-static precautions when replacing RAM.